gtauzin/kedro-dagster/README.md

 ## What are the features of Kedro-Dagster?

 - **Dataset Translation**: Converts Kedro datasets into Dagster assets and IO managers, facilitating smooth data handling between the two frameworks.
-- **Pipeline Translation**: Transforms Kedro pipelines into Dagster jobs, enabling the execution of Kedro workflows within the Dagster environment.
+- **Pipeline Translation**: Transforms Kedro pipelines into Dagster jobs, enabling their execution and scheduling.
 - **Configuration-Driven Execution and Automation**: Utilizes Kedro's configuration to specify job executors and define schedules, allowing for flexible and dynamic pipeline management.
-- **Hook Support**: Preserves Kedro hooks within the Dagster context, ensuring that custom behaviors and extensions are maintained during pipeline execution.
+- **Hook Support**: Preserves Kedro hooks within the Dagster context, ensuring that custom behaviors and plugins are maintained during pipeline execution.
 - **Logger Integration**: Integrates Kedro's logging with Dagster's logging system, providing unified and comprehensive logging across both platforms.

 ## How to install Kedro-Dagster?